 Also Wine Tastings

 Most independent wine retailers will host weekly wine tastings for a nominal fee.
 Sometimes the fee is credited toward the purchase of any of the wines you tasted.
 These tastings are designed to introduce customers to wines they have not tasted before.
 And if you like it, the retailer hopes you will then buy some.
 So tastings are a great way to make sure you like it before you buy it.

 It is time to put them to good use.

 Ok, this may take some deep breathing to get over being intimidated, but it is time to take those notes to an independent wine retailer so they can assist you in buying wine you should like.
 Please be honest, show them your notes and your pictures, explain what you mean.
 Please also give them your budget.
 They will do their best to help you.
 And if they are snobby, condescending, or rude… walk out of the store.
 Do not even say “bye.”
 Just go!
 You have no time for this.

 But then go to a different independent wine store – somewhere with someone who will help you and not judge you.

 Also, understand that they may get it wrong at first or occasionally.
 But the more you go to that store and show them and tell them what you like, the better they will be at making selections for you.

-Also, know that while good wine can be expensive, but it does not have to be.
-One of Gary’s and my favorite rosés sells for $11.99. and here is a post from last February on Wines under $13.00
+Also, know that while good wine can be expensive, it does not have to be.
+One of Gary’s and my favorite rosés sells for $11.99.
+And here is a post from last February on Wines under $13.00

 Finding new wine should be fun.
 Enjoy your journey.